Man shot, killed inside Durham home, police say

 Authorities said it happened shortly after 1 p.m. in the 500 block of Dupree Street.

-Officers found a man inside the home suffering from gunshot wounds.
-The man was pronounced dead at the scene.
+Officers found Michael Askins, 43, inside the home suffering from gunshot wounds.
+The Askins was pronounced dead at the scene.

 The investigation revealed the shooting does not appear to be random.